Thursday, 19 December 2019

 o Since I don't care for things that are over-sweet I tend to short or omit spurious white sugar, but in the topping mixture it matters.
 I haven't tried to bake the cake itself with brown instead of white, but it might work.

 o Thick-cut rolled oats work best if you can get them.
 In any case, the "instant" type are least desirable.
-(For anything.)
+(For anything.
+Pardon my Scottish expertise.)

 o This is one of those recipes in which finely-minced orange peel works better than orange zest.
 Especially if you've got those thin-peeled clementines (Christmas oranges).

-o Like other soda-raised sourdough goods, this one is best eaten hot.
-It's still edible after it cools, but the difference is telling.
-However, if you give a cold day-old piece 30 seconds in the microwave, you've got a warm fresh piece.
+o Like other soda-raised sourdough goods, Sourdough Coffee Cake is best eaten hot.
+It's still enjoyable after it cools, but the difference is telling.
+However, a cold day-old piece plus 30 seconds in the microwave equals a warm fresh piece.

 Best of holidays regardless of where you live, which one you celebrate, or how.